PHP: Check if a string contains a substring

 }

-// 4. preg_match (whole word, case‑insensitive)
+// 4. preg_match (whole word match)

-if (preg_match('/\\bfox\\b/i', $haystack)) {
+if (preg_match('/\bfox\b/i', $haystack)) {

 echo "Found via preg_match (whole word)\n";